Frequently Asked Camp Questions

-Yes, choice time has been built into Classic Camp for our 5-12 year old campers and the age-specific Sports, Theater, Film and Sailing Options.
+Yes, choice time has been built into Camp for our 5-12 year old campers and the age-specific Sports, Theater, Film, Art/Music, and Sailing Options.
+Sailing is an additional cost and can be chosen when enrolling in camp.
 Day Campers will have a daily opportunity to read, play board games, participate in art, cooking, sports and nature projects, among many more activities.

 How competitive is Hill House Summer Camp?

 All programs at Hill House are fun and non-competitive.
 There is friendly competition during sports and games, but sportsmanship and teamwork are emphasized.

 Will my child be swimming?
 What if my child doesn't know how to swim?

 Day Campers will have the opportunity to cool off in some water play at our local pools or splash pads.
 Campers who pass a swim test will be allowed to swim in the shallow end of the pool.
 Once a child passes the test, they do not need to take it again.
 Campers who do not pass the test are allowed to play in the Alfond Spray Deck along the Esplanade.
 These areas provide American Red Cross trained and certified lifeguards, and our summer staff are with campers in the pool and in the spray deck at all times.

 How deep is the spray deck that Kiddie Kamp visits on Wednesdays and Fridays?

 The spray deck is a flat surface on the Esplanade that uses sprays of varying heights.
 Although campers will certainly get wet, they cannot be fully submerged while at the spray deck.
 The spray deck lifeguards are Red Cross-trained and certified and staff are required to be in the spray deck while campers are enjoying the water activities.